πͺ Testing with AI

 }

-OPENAI_API_KEY=sk-******** npx codeceptjs run
+npx codeceptjs run --ai

-This is possible with the new OpenAI
+This is possible with the new AI

-helper.
-Enable it in your config and it will automatically attach to Playwright, WebDriver, or another web helper you use.
+AI helper will be automatically attached to Playwright, WebDriver, or another web helper you use.
 It includes the following methods:

 askGptOnPage